hrkayam/lca/README.md

                                                      python test_lca.py

-See test_case_1-4.jpg and test_case_5.jpg for illustrations of the tree strcutres tested.
+See test_case_1-4.jpg and test_case_5.jpg for illustrations of the tree structures tested.

 # Correctness and Time Complexity